 Phase II (AD 125-134): Greek and Latin Libraries, Academia, Hundred Chambers, Piazza d’Oro, Canopus, Antinoeion.

-After the death of Hadrian in AD 138 the villa was occasionally used by his various successors.
+After the death of Hadrian in AD 138, the villa was occasionally used by his various successors.
 Following the decline of the Roman Empire, the villa fell into disrepair and was taken apart piece by piece over the centuries, with one local cardinal stripping off marble in the 16th century to build his own Villa d’Este located nearby.
-Proper excavations only started in 1870 by the Italian government and continue even today in part by the Italian archaeological authorities, in part by the various foreign academies in Rome.
+Proper excavations only started in 1870 by the Italian government and continue even today in part by the Italian archaeological authorities and in part by the various foreign academies in Rome.

-Many beautiful artifacts have been unearthed at the Villa including marble statues, frescoes, mosaics and ornate architecture.
+Many beautiful artefacts have been unearthed at the Villa, including marble statues, frescoes, mosaics and ornate architecture.
 Most statues have been removed from the villa, especially in the 17th and 18th centuries, and are now displayed in major antiquities collections elsewhere in Europe and North America.

-One of the most recent discoveries made in Hadrian’s Villa were the remains of a temple complex devoted to Antinous (the Antinoeion) which consisted of two small twin temples facing each other in front of a semi-circular colonnaded exedra.
+One of the most recent discoveries made in Hadrian’s Villa was the remains of a temple complex devoted to Antinous (the Antinoeion), which consisted of two small twin temples facing each other in front of a semi-circular collonaded exedra.